-Larry Pierce has served as the chief executive officer of NADA for 15 years, and has worked in the AOD sector in NSW for the past 19.
+Larry has served as the chief executive officer of NADA for 15 years, and has worked in the AOD sector in NSW for the past 19.
 Larry has extensive experience working in the public sector, gained in HIV/AIDS and hepatitis C public health programs in the Queensland and the Commonwealth health departments.
 He sits on a range of strategic health committees including the NSW Health Drug and Alcohol Program Council, the NSW Health NGO Advisory Committee, NCOSS Health Policy Advisory Committee, as well as a range of task orientated AOD committees and working groups.
 Contact Larry.

 Robert Stirling Deputy Chief Executive Officer

 Robert is responsible for sector reform and development, policy and planning, and research.
 Robert has worked in the AOD sector for over 10 years across the government and non government sectors.
 He sits on a number of committees representing the non government AOD sector.
 He is also a board director for the national AOD peak body and a national clinical research centre, an assessor of the Quality Improvement Council (QIC) Health and Community Services Standards, and a NSW Justice of the Peace.
 He holds qualifications in public health and community management, and is currently undertaking a doctorate exploring performance measurement of AOD treatment.
 Contact Robert.

 Dr Suzie Hudson Clinical Director

 Suzie provides clinical advice and consultation for NADA members, and contributes to policy and advocacy submissions.
 Suzie oversees the custodianship of NADAbase, and provides advice and support regarding client outcome and reporting.
-Suzie is an accredited mental health social worker with over 17 years’ clinical experience in the fields of substance misuse, mental health, forensics, research and evaluation.
+Suzie is an accredited mental health social worker with over 20 years' clinical experience in the fields of substance misuse, mental health, forensics, research and evaluation.
 Suzie has worked, developed and managed community based and residential AOD services both in Australia and overseas.
-She provides training workshops and maintains a private counselling practice.
+She provides training workshops and maintains a private counseling practice.
 Suzie has a PhD in public health and community medicine and a passion for engaging with social change.
 Contact Suzie.

 Sianne Hodge Program Manager